+Roman life was unlike modern life, the archaeologist said.

+Q3.
+1 mark

 Which sentence is punctuated correctly?

+Tick one.

 Abdul called out, "will you come and help me?"

-Abdul called out "Will you come and help me" Abdul called out, "Will you come and help me"?
+Abdul called out "Will you come and help me"

+Abdul called out, "Will you come and help me"?

 Abdul called out, "Will you come and help me?"

+1 mark

+Q4.

 Add the missing inverted commas to the passage below.
-Maya whispered , I can see a baby hedgehog !
-Keep quiet so we don't scare it .
+Maya whispered , I can see a baby hedgehog!
+Keep quiet so we don't scare it.

+1 mark

+Q5.

 Which sentence uses inverted commas correctly?

+Tick one.

 "Follow me! shouted the tour leader."

 "Follow me! "shouted the tour leader."

 "Follow me!" shouted the tour leader.

 "Follow me"! shouted the tour leader.

+1 mark

 Rewrite the sentence below as direct speech.

-Remember to punctuate your answer correctly.
-She asked if he wanted a banana.
-She asked him, 1 mark Q7.
-Rewrite the sentence below as direct speech.
+She asked him, Q7.
+Rewrite the sentence below as direct speech .
 Remember to punctuate your sentence correctly.
 I asked her if she needed any help.
-I asked, 1 mark I understand fully I'm okay without help I'm not quite sure I need a little help And I have asked the person next to me I'm stuck I need some extra help Mark schemes Q1.
+I asked, 1 mark 0 I understand fully I'm okay without help 1 mark (- I need a little help And I have asked the person next to me I'm stuck I need same extra help Mark k schemes Q1 .
 Award 1 mark for the correct box ticked.
-1 Our parents always say, "Work hard and do your best."
-1 mark Q2.
-Roman life was very unlike modern life, the archaeologist said.
-1 mark Q3.
-Abdul called out, "Will you come and help me?"
-1 mark Q4.
-Award 1 mark for correctly placed inverted commas.
+Our parents always say, "Work hard and do your best."
+1 mark Q2 • Roman life was very unlike modern life, the archaeologist said.
+1 mark Q3 • Abdul called out, "Will you come and help me?" 🗹 1 mark Q4 • Award 1 mark for correctly placed inverted commas.
 Maya whispered, "I can see a baby hedgehog!
 Keep quiet so we don't scare it."
+1 mark

-"Follow me!" shouted the tour leader.
+"Follow me!" shouted the tour П leader. ✓